The rise of the Work Engineer: Why CIOs are now designing work

 Executive FAQ

-Visibility into task-level work and the ability to act on that visibility across systems.
+Visibility into task-level work produces this shift.
+The ability to act on that visibility across systems is what separates Work Engineers from traditional technology leaders.

 Work Engineers design from visibility and data, not instinct.
 Claim your complimentary AI Impact Analysis to identify where AI can create the most value across your workforce at the task and subtask level.